 Here are a few steps to reset SD to full capacity on Mac

-- Open Disk Utility app
+- Open the Disk Utility app

 - Select your SD card and click on Erase option